A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Multiple wave fronts at the focus-focus homoclinic bifurcation

-Figure \ref{fig:variedadeshom} shows the projection of $W^s(\mb{q})$ onto the $UVW$ space, when $(m,d)\approx (0.0463358,1.3080156)\in h_q$.
 Also shown is the homoclinic orbit $\Gamma_{q}$ (red curve).
 The two-dimensional manifold $W^s(\mb{q})$ is rendered as a transparent blue surface.
 Some orbits in $W^s(\mb{q})$ lie in the three-dimensional unstable manifold $W^u(\mb{p})$ forming heteroclinic connections.
-In our computations, we detected {seven} heteroclinic orbits contained in $W^u(\mb{p})\cap W^s(\mb{q})$; the method to detect them is explained in the {Appendix~\ref{ap:manifolds}}.
-Most of these heteroclinic connections are very close to one another and very hard to distinguish from each other; we show one of them (cyan curve labeled as $\Gamma_{p,q}$) in {figure}~\ref{fig:variedadeshom}.
-Each of these {seven} heteroclinic orbits correspond to a different wave front traveling from $\mb{p}$ to $\mb{q}$ which are present in the system at the same time.
-Further, there are also 2- and 3-homoclinic orbits to $\mb{q}$ in $W^u(\mb{q})\cap W^s(\mb{q})$ coexisting with the primary homoclinic orbit and the heteroclinic connections in phase space; we opted to not show these subsidiary homoclinic orbits in {figure}~\ref{fig:variedadeshom} for visualization purposes.
-Figure~\ref{fig:heteroshom}(a) shows the spatial profiles of the prey $U$ associated with the primary wave pulse $\Gamma_q$ and the secondary 2- and 3-pulse waves (labeled as $\Gamma_q^2$ and $\Gamma_q^3$, respectively) associated with the secondary homoclinic orbits.
-In turn, {figure}~\ref{fig:heteroshom}(b) shows three representative traveling fronts associated with the family of heteroclinic orbits in phase space.
+In our computations, we detected {seven} heteroclinic orbits contained in $W^u(\mb{p})\cap W^s(\mb{q})$.
+Most of these heteroclinic connections are very close to one another and very hard to distinguish from each other; we show one of them (cyan curve labeled as $\Gamma_{p,q}$) in Fig.~\ref{fig:variedadeshom}.
+Each of these {seven} heteroclinic orbits corresponds to a different wave front traveling from $\mb{p}$ to $\mb{q}$, which are present in the system at the same time.

+Further, there are also 2- and 3-homoclinic orbits to $\mb{q}$ in $W^u(\mb{q})\cap W^s(\mb{q})$, coexisting with the primary homoclinic orbit and the heteroclinic connections in phase space; we opted to not show these subsidiary homoclinic orbits in Fig.~\ref{fig:variedadeshom} for visualization purposes.
+Fig.~\ref{fig:heteroshom}(a) shows the profiles of $U$ associated with the primary wave pulse $\Gamma_q$ and the secondary 2- and 3-pulse waves (labeled as $\Gamma_q^2$ and $\Gamma_q^3$, respectively) associated with the secondary homoclinic orbits.
+In turn, Fig.~\ref{fig:heteroshom}(b) shows three representative traveling fronts associated with the family of heteroclinic orbits in phase space.
 The existence of these families of wave fronts when $(m,d)\in h_q$ indicates that there must be a sequence of associated global bifurcations as $(m,d)$ approaches the $h_q$ curve.
 At each of these bifurcation events, the manifolds $W^u(\mb{p})$ and $W^s(\mb{q})$ intersect tangentially in $\mathbb{R}^4$ along a (newly created) heteroclinic orbit.
 As $(m,d)$ moves closer to the $h_q$ curve, the intersection becomes transversal and the heteroclinic orbit persists under small parameter variations.
-Similar events happen in the case of the secondary homoclinic orbits with $W^u(\mb{q})$ and $W^s(\mb{q})$ that explain the emergence of 2- and 3-pulse waves as parameters $(m,d)$ approach the $h_q$ curve.
+Similar events happen in the case of the secondary homoclinic orbits in the intersection of $W^u(\mb{q})$ and $W^s(\mb{q})$, that explain the emergence of 2- and 3-pulse waves as parameters $(m,d)$ approach the $h_q$ curve.